 Adding your own image gives you options for:

 Background Repeat: Default, No Repeat, Repeat Horizontally, Repeat Vertically

 Background Position: Left top, Left Center, Left Bottom, Center top and more

-By choosing a gradient the box will expand to show a start color and of course and ending color.
-You can choose form horizontal or vertical directions for the gradients.
+By choosing a gradient the box will expand to show a start color and of course and end color.
+You can choose from horizontal or vertical directions for the gradients.

 Header Options In Writer Theme